The Forensic genealogical case File of Meghan Markle's Ancestry

 Lorna Moloney produces and presents The Genealogy radio show and this airs weekly from wonderful Kilkee at Raidio Corcabaiscinn.
 Corcabaiscinn is the name for an old tribal region of county Clare.
 The radio show has over 100 shows podcast and all are available.
 You can listen to the genealogy radio show on RCB and through the archives which host over 100 shows at Archives of The Genealogy Radio Show.
 Our research tours and website can be seen at:

 Lorna Moloney Lorna is the resident genealogist of Dromoland Castle and Lorna is a professional genealogist, and Document Content Management Specialist.
 She is a member of the Association of Professional Genealogist.
 Lorna is the Resident Genealogist for Dromoland Castle in County Clare.
-Lorna acted as Project Genealogist for George Boole *200 genealogy project for University College Cork, Sunday Times University of the Year for 2016 & 2017.
+Lorna acted as Project Genealogist for George Boole *200 genealogy project for University College Cork, Sunday Times University of the Year for 2016 & 2017 and runs online classes in Irish genealogy.

 Mary McCAGUE is Meghan Markle's Irish connection and we have derived this information from her daughter Hattie BIRDs marriage records in Massachussetts.
 Always check your certificates and vital info listeners, it can reveal a world on information.
 The brought us a long way from Mary SMITH whic was originally reported and part of previous family history research to Knowing she was in fact Mary McCAGUE http://merrimanresearch.blogspot.ie/2017/12/meghan-markles-irish-ancestry.html